7 Best Affordable Pet Insurance Companies of 2026

 Fetch Pet Insurance is an excellent option for those with older pets or just straightforward pet insurance coverage but still want the convenience of an app.

-Formerly known as Petplan, Fetch Pet Insurance now have the resources and tech of The Dodo behind them.
+Formerly known as Petplan, Fetch Pet Insurance now has the resources and tech of The Dodo behind them.

 The most significant benefit to Fetch's policies is their coverage for the price compared to other pet insurance companies.